mewpull/xcs-in-go/README.md

 ## Licensing ##

-Please read this file fully before copying or using the code anywhere.
-Questions can be raised through creation of an 'issue' on GitHub.
+If you use this algorithm, you should cite and acknowledge the original 'algorithmic description' paper.

-This *implementation* of the XCS (eXtended Classifier System) algorithm is based on [Butz, M. V., & Wilson, S. W. (2000, September).
+This implementation of the XCS (eXtended Classifier System) algorithm is based on [Butz, M. V., & Wilson, S. W. (2000, September).
 An algorithmic description of XCS.
 In International Workshop on Learning Classifier Systems (pp. 253-272).
 Springer, Berlin, Heidelberg].

-Permission to use the algorithm description within the above paper as a base for the present work was sought and received from Springer (personal communication, 2020-07-07).

-The implementation is tri-licensed, under the CC0, MIT and Apache 2.0 licenses.

-This means that you can select and use one of these licenses, i.e. CC0 or MIT or Apache 2.0.
-You do not have to use all three licenses at once.

-Clear attribution for the *implementation* is strongly preferred (but not enforced by CC0). *If you use the algorithm, you should cite and acknowledge the original 'algorithmic description' paper.*
+Please see the LICENSE file for the license.

 This project uses additional external packages.
 The code of these external packages is clearly not covered by the above license(s).
 Each